10-Nen Buri ni Saikaishita Kusogaki wa Seijun Bishōjo JK ni Seichōshiteita

 10-Nen Buri ni Saikaishita Kusogaki wa Seijun Bishōjo JK ni Seichōshiteita (10年ぶりに再会したクソガキは清純美少女JKに成長していた) is a Japanese light novel series written by Yuki Kanzai and illustrated by Higeneko.
 It originally began as a web novel posted on Kadokawa Corporation's Kakuyomu service in August 2020, before beginning publication under Overlap's Overlap Bunko imprint in October 2022; six volumes have been released as of April 2025.
-A manga adaptation illustrated by Kokuu Rokushou began serialization on Overlap's Comic Gardo manga website in December 2024 and has been compiled into a single tankōbon volume as of April 2025.
+A manga adaptation illustrated by Kokuu Rokushou began serialization on Overlap's Comic Gardo manga website in December 2024 and has been compiled into three tankōbon volumes as of June 2026.

+Plot

+The series follows Yuu Aritsuki, a former salaryman who has returned to his hometown of Fujinomiya, Shizuoka after ten years away.
+Wondering about what happened to the bratty children he used to be close to when he was younger, he encounters a beautiful high school girl who is the subject of an advance by a man.
+Saving her from the man's advances, she later appears at his family's coffee shop.
+Although he does not recognize the girl as first, she is in fact Miya Haruyama, one of those three kids.
+Later, he reunites with the other two girls, Mahiru Ryūshaku and Asuka Gendouji, both of whom have also grown to be high school students.